libp2p/specs/webrtc/README.md

   - https://datatracker.ietf.org/doc/html/rfc5389#section-16.2.1
   - https://datatracker.ietf.org/doc/html/rfc5389#section-16.1.2

-- Do the major (Go / Rust / ...)
-WebRTC implementations allow us to accept a WebRTC connection from a remote node without previously receiving an SDP packet from such host?

 ### Browser to Browser

 Scenario: Browser _A_ wants to connect to Browser node _B_ with the help of